Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Promova Review

 I had never heard of the Promova app until a friend turned me onto it.
-They raved about how cool and modern the app was, so I knew that I had to try it out.
+They raved about how cool and modern the app was, so I knew I had to try it out.
 Now, after purchasing and using Promova for a few weeks, I share my thoughts on whether I think this app is worth it to learn a new language.

 Video Review: Is The Promova Language App Good?